jndiogo/gptbench/README.md

 ben.sample("What a beautiful day")
 ```

+The first time will take longer to download the pretrained model, which will then be cached locally.
-To enter an interactive prompt mode:
+Then, to enter an interactive prompt mode:

 ```python
 ben.prompt()